harshghate9623-web/DSC212_Assignment_IMS23290.ipynb/README.md

-Community Detection with Spectral Modularity
+# Community Detection with Spectral Modularity
 This project implements a recursive community detection algorithm on the famous Zachary's Karate Club graph.
 The goal is to explore how network communities can be discovered by repeatedly splitting the graph based on the principles of spectral modularity.

 We will:

-Load the Karate Club graph using networkx.
+1.Load the Karate Club graph using networkx.
-Implement the spectral bisection algorithm, which recursively splits communities to maximize modularity.
+2.Implement the spectral bisection algorithm, which recursively splits communities to maximize modularity.
-Track the evolution of four key centrality metrics (Degree, Betweenness, Closeness, and Clustering) for each node across all splits.
+3.Track the evolution of four key centrality metrics (Degree, Betweenness, Closeness, and Clustering) for each node across all splits.
-Visualize the community splits and the metric evolution to understand how a node's role changes as its community is refined.
+4.Visualize the community splits and the metric evolution to understand how a node's role changes as its community is refined.
 !pip install \
     --trusted-host pypi.org \
     --trusted-host files.pythonhosted.org \